 Here are some more fish recipes that are my favorite from the blog – Furikake Salmon, Crispy Fish Tacos With Cabbage Slaw, Honey Garlic Fish, Spicy Fish Fry, Kerala Fish Curry, and Chettinad Fish Fry.

-Batter – Coating the fingers with a batter before frying makes them crispy and crunchy from outside.
+Batter – Coating the fingers with a batter before frying makes them crispy and crunchy from the outside.
 I have used a mix of cornstarch, all-purpose flour, rice flour, eggs, and baking soda to make the batter.

 How To Make Fish Fingers